mjovanc/mjovanc.com/content/pages/about.md

 Currently my main focus and interest are in Java, Kotlin, JVM, Rust, Concurrency, Distributed Systems, Decentralized Systems, Software Architecture and a bit with Cryptography.

-Here are a couple of lists of technologies I worked professionally with:
+Here are a couple of lists of technologies I worked with:

 ## Languages